Svonn/FM-Svonnalytics-Dashboard/README.md

 ## CHANGELOG

+**25.11.2023**
+* Added support for HTML files that only include one or a few roles, now dynamically updates the available drop downs

 **24.11.2023**
 * Added support for english game localization
 * Added statistics-based scores, combined scores, statistic sets, performance rating